Portugal opposition wants bailout renegotiation

 Prime Minister Pedro Passos Coelho and Socialist leader Antonio Jose Seguro said they are ready to discuss a deal, but analysts say their divergence on painful austerity policies linked to the bailout could make it hard to resolve the crisis.

 "We have to abandon austerity politics.
-We have to renegotiate the terms of our adjustment programme," Seguro told parliament.
-"The prime minister has to recognise publicly that his austerity policies have failed."
+We have to renegotiate the terms of our adjustment program," Seguro told parliament.
+"The prime minister has to recognize publicly that his austerity policies have failed."

 The political turmoil has already forced Lisbon to request a delay in the eighth review of the bailout by its creditors, initially due to start on Monday, until the end of August or early September.